frank038/gpasteboard/README.md

 As default option, the path names of the copied files and folders are not stored.
 This behaviour, and other settings, can be changed in the config file.

+To execute this program from terminal:
+./gpasteboard.sh
+or
+python3 Gpasteboard.py

 ![My image](https://github.com/frank038/gpasteboard/blob/master/Screen1.png)
 ![My image](https://github.com/frank038/gpasteboard/blob/master/Screen2.png)